Magene L508 Radar Review: A Worthy Alternative to Varia?

 Magene L508 – brake sensing | Source: magene.com

-The last feature I want to highlight is auto-sleep.
-The radar can automatically go into sleep mode after detecting your bike in a stationary position for longer than 5 minutes (you can set the interval in the app to as low as 1 minute) and automatically turns on once you start riding.
+The last feature I want to highlight is the auto-sleep.
+The radar can automatically go into sleep mode after detecting your bike in a stationary position for longer than 5 minutes (you can set the interval in the app to as low as 1 minute) and automatically turn on once you start riding.
 Remember, this feature has to be enabled using the Magene smartphone app.

 Read this Magene L508 vs. Varia RTL515 comparison for more info.